 “Not only does the continuing coverage give those fans a chance to see their favourite teams in action, but it also gives the families that are living abroad a chance to watch their relatives in action too.

-“I’m looking forward to streaming a selection of this season’s games in the NBL and WNBL and getting started.”
+“I’m looking forward to streaming a selection of this season’s games in the NBL and WNBL.”

 Basketball England is also encouraging clubs to livestream as many games as possible themselves, through the BE YouTube channel or their own platforms.

-So far this season more than 20 Lynch Trophy games and a handful of NBL games have been streamed this way on the BE YouTube channel.
+So far this season more than 40 NBL1, WNBL1 and L Lynch Trophy games have been streamed this way on the BE YouTube channel.

 BE is planning to further support clubs with webinars and guidance about technical and presentation best practice through webinars and support documents.